Treehouse of Horror XXIII: Bart and Homer's Excellent Adventure

 In a parody of Back to the Future, Bart travels back to 1974 in Professor Frink's time machine to buy a comic book for 25 cents instead of the current $200 price at the Android's Dungeon.
 He then finds Homer in high school, just moments before he meets Marge for the first time (as seen in the season two episode "The Way We Was").
 Before Bart returns to 2012, he selfishly tells Marge (who is already angry at teenage Homer for strangling Bart and constant demanding over her to be his prom date) to never marry Homer.
 When Bart returns to 2012, he finds that Artie Ziff is now his father and the family is rich and successful, to the point where Nelson Muntz is now hired as Bart's butler and personal punching bag.
 1974 Homer, who stowed away in the trunk of the time machine, finds out about Marge and meets 2012 Homer, who wants Marge.
 The two summon every time incarnation of Homer (dubbed "The United Federation of Homers Throughout History") to beat up Artie.
 Though the Homers lose badly despite greatly outnumbering Artie, they wind up winning over Marge, who then takes pity on the beaten Homers and lets all of them live with her.

+Production

+This is the first episode of The Simpsons co-written by David Mandel.
+Executive producer Al Jean stated that the first act about the black hole ties in with the discovery of the Higgs boson in the summer of 2012.
+A preview of this segment was shown at San Diego Comic-Con in 2012.

+Jon Lovitz reprised his role as Artie Ziff in the Back to the Future parody.